dymmond/edgy/docs/queries/queries.md

 !!!
 Warning
     You can only use `only()` or `defer()` but not both combined or a `QuerySetError` is raised.

+!!!
+Note
+    You can reset the deferred field by calling `defer()` without arguments.
+Afterwards you can use `only`

 ### Get or none